sweetcandy3/CreewAI-Research-Assistant/manual-literature-review/README.md

-# 🔍 CrewAI Research Assistant
+# 🔍 InSight Forge Research Assistant

 An advanced research assistant powered by CrewAI, Exa, and Streamlit, designed to explore any topic using AI agents.